UsabilityEngineering/ux-portfolio-nathalie101/README.md

 ![A photo of Nathalie Rios, the author of this portfolio]

 I'm Nathalie Rios, I am an Interior Architecture major.
-I plan on freelancing in graphic design in my freetime in the future so I thought this class would allow me to go more in depth
+I also plan on freelancing in graphic design in my freetime in the future.
+WHich is why so I signed up for this class since I believe it will expand my knowledge on currating projects and designs and my way of approaching design problems.
 ## UX Team Project

 Coming soon.